ZoopEcoEvo/parasitized_tonsa_limits/Output/Reports/report.md

 did not result in changes in the mean CTmax value, there was an apparent increase in the variability of thermal limits between groups.
 Within the isopod infested individuals, there were three substantially lower thermal limits.
-When these are removed, there is a large effect size estimate (bopyrid infested individuals had higher thermal limits than the controls).
+When these are removed, there is a small effect size estimate (bopyrid infested individuals had higher thermal limits than the controls).